Azalea vs Rhododendron: What's the Difference?

 By Craig Wilson

-Rhododendrons, Azaleas... is there much of a difference?
+Rhododendrons, azaleas... is there much of a difference?
 Well, yes!
-Let our horticulturalists take you through everything you need to know about Azalea flowers and Rhododendron flowers, from how they bloom to their foliage and maintenance requirements.
+Let our horticulturalists take you through everything you need to know about azaleas and rhododendrons, from how they bloom to their foliage and maintenance requirements.

-Both Azalea flowers and Rhododendron flowers are beautiful (and similar) to behold.
-Although these ornamental flowering shrubs were once separate, they are now both categorised under the genus Rhododendron.
+At first glance, azaleas and rhododendrons look very similar.
+Although these ornamental flowering shrubs were once classified separately, they're now both categorised under the genus Rhododendron.

 Leaves

-Rhododendrons - large, thick leaves.
-Rhododendrons tend to have larger leaves with a leathery thickness.
-Some have small spots or scales on the leaf undersides, but not all Rhododendrons have this.
+Rhododendrons have large, thick leaves with a leathery texture.
+Some have small spots or scales on the leaf undersides.

-Azaleas - small, thin leaves.
-Most azalea species have smaller pointed leaves with smooth-surfaced undersides.
+Azaleas have smaller pointed leaves with smooth-surfaced undersides.

 Size

-Azaleas - small and bushy.
-Most azaleas stay small and manageable, with some beautiful Azaleas reaching full height at just two feet tall.
+Azaleas are small and bushy.
+Most azaleas stay small and manageable, with some reaching full height at just two feet tall.

 Flowers

-Rhododendrons - most Rhododendrons are evergreen, though you may find a few deciduous species that drop leaves in the autumn.
+Rhododendrons are mostly evergreen, though you may find a few deciduous species that drop their leaves in the autumn.

 Azalea Rhododendron